NatashaPredov/Project-2/README.md

 ## Analysis, Conclusions and Implications

+30 day rolling correlation plots for each of the banking stocks

-Model 1: Machine Learning model using PyeCarrot
+### Model 1: Machine Learning model using PyeCarrot

-Model 2: Neural Network
+### Model 2: Neural Network

+Rational for:
+- activiation: normal linear
+- epochs: 100

+Overfitting and accuracy for train test and val

 Model 3:

 ## Connection to Course Content